jonnew/Oat/doc/README-template.md

 If OpenCV is compiled with CUDA suport, the CUDA-enabled portions of the Oat codebase will be enabled automatically.
 No compile flags are required.

-__Note__: GUI functionality is enhanced in OpenCV is compiled with Qt support.
+##### QT Support
+GUI functionality is enhanced in OpenCV is compiled with Qt support.
 You can build OpenCV with Qt by first installing the [Qt SDK](http://download.qt.io/official_releases/online_installers/qt-unified-linux-x64-online.run) and these dependencies: